Newton Booth: Business career

-In 1862, Booth was elected to the California State Senate, serving in 1863.

-From 1863 to 1866 Booth was a resident of San Francisco.

-From 1867 to 1892, Booth lived in Sacramento, on Front Street, between J and K streets.
+Political career

-In the 1871 California gubernatorial election, Booth became the eleventh governor of California, from December 8, 1871, to February 27, 1875.
+In 1860, Booth returned to Sacramento and the wholesale mercantile business.
+He campaigned for Abraham Lincoln for president.
+In 1862, he was elected to the California State Senate, serving from 1863 to 1865.
+In 1871, Booth was elected the eleventh governor of California, serving from December 8, 1871, to February 27, 1875.
 Booth openly sought black support.

-Booth was later elected to the United States Senate, resigning his governorship.

-U.S. Senate

-In 1873, Booth helped to organize the Dolly Vardens political party, and with their support he was elected as an Anti-Monopoly Party member, serving as a Senator from March 4, 1875, to March 3, 1881.
+In 1873, Booth helped to organize the Dolly Vardens, a new, independent, republican, anti-monopoly political party.
+The party was named for a calico pattern composed of many different colors and figures, alluding to a political party made up of "sore heads from any party or by any name".
+With their support, he was elected to the U.S. Senate as a member of the Anti-Monopoly Party in December 1873, serving from March 4, 1875, to March 3, 1881.
 He was not a candidate for reelection in 1880.
 During his time in the Senate, he served as chairman of the U.S. Senate Committee on Manufacturers and the U.S. Senate Committee on Patents, both during the 45th Congress.
 In 1876, the Greenback Party nominated him for Vice President of the United States on the ticket with Peter Cooper.
 However, Booth declined the nomination and Samuel F. Cary replaced him.
 As of 2021, Booth remains the only senator from California who served as a member of a third party.

-California

 After serving in Congress, he returned to his wholesale mercantile business in Sacramento.

 Personal life

-He married the widow of Joseph Terry Glover, his business partner, Octavine C. Glover (1833-1907) on 9 February 1892, in Sacramento, where he died, in July 1892.
-His wife, Octavine C. Booth (1833-1907), Glover’s mother-in-law, Eliza Payne (1810-1873); his sister-in-law, Julia E. Dunn (1839-1923); and his brother-in-law, William Henry Payne (1848-1919); are interred in the Newton Booth plot in Sacramento Historic City Cemetery.
+Booth married the widow of Joseph Terry Glover, his business partner, Octavine C. Glover (1833–1907) on 9 February 1892, in Sacramento, where he died, in July 1892.
+His wife, Octavine C. Booth (1833–1907), Glover's mother-in-law, Eliza Payne (1810–1873); his sister-in-law, Julia E. Dunn (1839–1923); and his brother-in-law, William Henry Payne (1848–1919) are interred in the Newton Booth plot in Sacramento Historic City Cemetery.

 He was the uncle of author Booth Tarkington, son of his sister Elizabeth Booth, who was raised in Terre Haute.